-From the standpoint of type-based language design, recent work [21, 44, 13, 15, 40, 39] has produced many specialized, increasingly complex type systems, each with its own meta-theoretical proofs, yet it is unclear how they will fit together.
+From the standpoint of type-based language design, recent work [Harper and Morrisett 1995; Xi and Pfenning 1999; Crary et al. 1999; Walker 2000; Crary and Weirich 2000; Trifonov et al. 2000] has produced many specialized, increasingly complex type systems, each with its own meta-theoretical proofs, yet it is unclear how they will fit together.
 We can hope to replace them with one very general type system whose meta theory is proved once and for all, and that allows the definition of specialized type operators via the general mechanism of inductive definitions.
-For example, inductive definitions subsume and generalize earlier systems on intensional type analysis [21, 14, 39].
+For example, inductive definitions subsume and